Employment Opportunities

 **QUALIFICATIONS**

-+ Strong organizational, communication, and interpersonal skills.
++ Strong organizational, project management, and strategic planning skills.

 **CUNY TITLE OVERVIEW**